Ecampus

 Mary Ellen Dello Stritto, Director

-The OSU Ecampus Research Unit (ECRU) responds to and forecasts the needs and challenges of the online education field through conducting original research, fostering strategic collaborations, and creating evidence-based resources and tools that contribute to effective online teaching, learning and program administration.
+The Ecampus Research Unit responds to and forecasts the needs and challenges of the online education field through conducting original research, fostering strategic collaborations and creating evidence-based resources and tools that contribute to effective online teaching, learning and program administration.
+The unit regularly publishes the results of national and local studies.

 Stefanie Buck, Director

-To make college more affordable and accessible for students, the Open Educational Resources Unit (OERU) works with all university faculty to create no-cost and low-cost course materials.
-Since 2019, Oregon State students have saved more than $14 million in course material costs thanks to OSU faculty and their work with the OERU staff.
+To make college more affordable and accessible for students, the Open Educational Resources Unit works with all university faculty to create openly licensed course materials that are freely available to all students.
+The OERU encourages and supports faculty in using no-cost or low-cost (less than $40) course materials.
+Since 2019, Oregon State students have saved more than $20 million in course material costs thanks to OSU faculty and their work with the OERU staff.

-The OERU aims to take advantage of Oregon State’s national reputation in the field of online learning to establish a competitive open educational resources (OER) program that focuses on reusable digital components.
-Oregon State faculty members partner and consult with the OERU to adopt, adapt and author open textbooks and other resources that are freely available online to students, faculty and the general public.
+OSU faculty members partner and consult with the OERU to adopt, adapt and author open textbooks and other course materials that are freely available online to students, faculty and the general public.

-Through innovative collaborations, the Oregon State Ecampus Corporate Education Unit provides working adults around the world with increased access to educational opportunities via OSU’s online and on-campus programs.
-The Corporate Education Unit prioritizes understanding the needs of an organization and collaboratively designs a program that is specific to an employer’s unique goals.
+Through innovative collaborations, the Corporate and Workforce Education Unit provides working adults and organizations around the world with increased access to OSU’s in-demand learning opportunities online and on campus.
+The CWEU prioritizes understanding an organization or agency’s needs and collaboratively designs a program that meets an employer’s unique goals.
+These collaborations offer employees upskilling opportunities that align with an employer’s innovation goals, drive employee retention and enhance individuals' economic agility by enabling them to enroll in skills-based microcredentials, certificates and full degree programs.